Things to Know About Madison Elementary

 - Madison School was designed to accommodate a wide variety of educational activities.
 Its 24 classrooms, gymnasium, multipurpose room, library, and administrative offices were filled with new innovations and conveniences.
 The classrooms were designed for team-teaching as Janesville was one of the first in the state to develop this method of teaching.
 All classrooms faced outside.
 There were water fountains in each classroom.
 The multipurpose room served as an auditorium and cafeteria.
 It has fold out cafeteria tables built into the walls.
 The gym had a built-in record player.
 The library was even carpeted.
 The 6 acres of playground were divided into 3 separate areas.
 Each area was for a different age group.

 - To accommodate changing needs, the school has had some minor renovations.
 The largest being the expansion of the library to include two adjoining classrooms.
 This area became the I.M.C.
 (Instructional Media Center).
-Most recently, a computer lab has been set up in the I.M.C.

 - When Madison School opened, Mrs. Cynthia Keen, stated that “Our school lives, and has its being.
 Children have brought it life and here they live, learning and playing, in this new school provided for them by their community.”
 Madison School lives and children will learn and play here for many more years!